JJ/granada-off/text/graffiti.md

 spray.
-This one also goes in many different shapes: stencils are repetitive and done usually with a cookie-cutter pattern, tags are quick signature-like drafts, wild-style and throwups are more elaborated signatures, usualy characteristic of a single street artist or *crew*, which is a collective, blockbusters cover a whole surface and finally *pieces* or *masterpieces* are elaborate paintings with a topic, that cover a wall or part of it and have many different colors
+This one also goes in many different shapes: stencils are repetitive and done usually with a cookie-cutter pattern, tags are quick signature-like drafts, wild-style and throwups are more elaborated signatures, generally characteristic of a single street artist or *crew*, which is a collective, blockbusters cover a whole surface and finally *pieces* or *masterpieces* are elaborate paintings with a topic, that cover a wall or part of it and have many different colors